Tatsuya-Nonogaki/export-ADData/README.md

 # Import users, trimming two leading OUs and placing directly under domain root (not in CN=Users)
 .\import-ADData.ps1 -DNPath "DC=domain,DC=local" -UserFile "Users_deeper_sales_domain_local.csv" -TrimOU "deeper,sales" -NoUsersContainer

+# Import users, preserving DN structure (Users container or domain root) as-is
+.\import-ADData.ps1 -DNPath "DC=domain,DC=local" -UserFile "Users.csv" -NoForceUsersContainer
 ```

 #### Best Practices and Safety Tips

-- Always verify the target DNPath and run with test data before a production import.
+- Always verify the target DNPath and perform a test import before running in production.
-- Use `-NoUsersContainer` with caution; direct-to-root objects can cause confusion in large AD environments.
+- Use `-NoUsersContainer` with caution; placing users or groups directly under the domain root can cause confusion in large AD environments.
+Many AD tools and scripts—including some Microsoft tools—do not expect or properly handle such objects.
-- For bulk group/user imports, ensure all referenced groups will be created before member/user addition to avoid membership errors.
+- Some group-to-group memberships may fail to register during bulk group import due to the order of records in the CSV.
+In such cases, manual intervention may be required (e.g., remove the failed groups and rerun the import using the same CSV).

 ---